Email sent by Rene Thatcher on October 18th 2022. Written by Josh Dsouza, Marissa Foster, Emileen Garvin, and Rene Thatcher.

 - Send a separate email to the sender asking about its legitimacy

-- What is the reply to address, is it legitimate and check for a caution banner
+- What is the reply to address, is it legitimate and check for a caution banner.

 - PAUSE, THESE MESSAGES ARE MEANT TO PANIC YOU

-- They are written with urgency to rush you into making a bad decision
+- They are written with urgency to rush you into making a bad decision.

-How to confirm legitimacy
+How to confirm if a message is legitimate

 - Google the subject line and see if it is a known malicious message